Deportivo Anzoátegui S.C.

 Deportivo Anzoátegui Sport Club was a professional football club based in Puerto La Cruz, Anzoátegui.
-It was founded in 2002 and promoted to the Venezuelan 1st division in 2007.
+Founded in 2002, the club earned its promotion to the Venezuelan 1st division in 2007.
 They won the Copa de Venezuela in 2008, and were dissolved in 2019.

 History

 The club was founded on 9 November 2002 by Juan Pereira, starting in the third tier of Venezuelan football.
 In this first season they finished unbeaten, winning the division and gaining promotion.

 They participated in the Venezuelan Second Division for four seasons, winning promotion at the end of the 2006–07 season when the Venezuelan Premier Division expanded from 10 to 18 teams.

 In 2008, they won the Copa Venezuela by defeating Estudiantes de Mérida in the final, winning 3–1 on aggregate with goals from Alexander Rondon, Emerson Panigutti and Nicolás Massia.

 Colours and Badge

 The team plays in the colours of yellow and red.